facelessuser/coloraide/docs/src/markdown/gamut.md

 edge cases where colors don't round trip perfectly.
 By default, `in_gamut` allows for a tolerance of `#!py3 0.000075` to account for such cases where a color is "close enough".
 If desired, this "tolerance" can be adjusted.

-Let's consider CIELAB with a D65 white point.
-The sRGB round trip through CIELAB D65 for `#!color white` does not perfectly convert back to the original color.
+Let's consider CIELab with a D65 white point.
+The sRGB round trip through CIELab D65 for `#!color white` does not perfectly convert back to the original color.
 This is due to the perils of floating point arithmetic.

 ```playground